ansibleguy76/ansibleforms/docs/installation.md

 ## Modify the forms.yaml to your needs

 The `forms.yaml` file describes all your forms in a yaml format.
 It must be available in the server application.
-By default the webapp will search under `/server/persistent` In the file, make the proper changes, check the wiki documentation for all details.
+By default the webapp will search under `/server/persistent`

 * add categories
 * add roles
+* add constants
 * add forms

 ## How to run